Dynamic Triad Interactions and Evolving Turbulence -- Part 1: 4D Modal Interactions: Abstract

 \section{Abstract}

-We investigate the effect of a four-dimensional Fourier transform on the formulation of the Navier-Stokes equation in Fourier space and the way the energy is transferred between Fourier components (modal interactions, commonly referred to as triad interactions in the classical 3-dimensional analysis).
-We specifically consider the effect of a spatially and temporally finite, digitally sampled velocity record on the modal interactions and find that Fourier components may interact within a broadened frequency window as compared to the usual integrals over infinite ranges.
-We also see how these finite velocity records have a significant effect on the efficiency of the different modal interactions and thereby on the shape and development of velocity power spectra.
+We investigate the effect of a four-dimensional Fourier transform on the formulation of the Navier-Stokes equation in Fourier space and the way the energy is transferred between Fourier components.
+Since time in a sampled high intensity turbulence must be considered a stochastic variable in the energy exchange between scales, we refer to these dynamic triad interactions as modal interactions, rather than the commonly referred to triad interactions in the classical 3-dimensional analysis.
+The inclusion of time as a parameter broadens the phase match condition from the classical one, $\Delta \bm{k} \cdot \bm{r} = \left [ \bm{k} - (\bm{k}_1 + \bm{k}_2 ) \right ] \cdot \bm{r}$, to the more general formulation that also includes temporal frequencies: $\Delta \bm{k} \cdot \bm{r} - \Delta \omega t = \left [ \bm{k} - (\bm{k}_1 + \bm{k}_2 ) \right ] \cdot \bm{r} - \left [ \omega - \left (\omega_1 + \omega_2 \right ) \right ] t$.
+This renders possible the occurrence of `delayed' and `advanced' interactions.
 The observation that mismatches in the wavevector triadic interactions may be compensated by a corresponding mismatch in the frequencies supports the empirically deduced delayed interactions reported in [Josserand \textit{et al.}, \textit{J. Stat.
 Phys.} (2017)].
-Collectively, these results explain the occurrence and time development of the so-called Richardson cascade and also why deviations from the classical Richardson cascade may occur.
-Finally, we quote results from companion papers that deal with measurements and computer simulations of the time development of velocity power spectra in a turbulent jet flow into which a single Fourier mode (narrow band oscillation) is injected.
+These results explain the occurrence and inherent time development of the so-called Richardson cascade and also how finite temporal overlap of wave components can result in significant non-local interactions and consequently non-equilibrium turbulence, e.g., fractal grid generated turbulence.
+The consequences of including time as a parameter in practical experiments or simulations in terms of limited resolution, domain size etc. are treated in the companion paper (Part 2) of the present work.